 Figure 5: Dashed drop-down list within the Format Shape dialog box

-After selecting the Dashed option, you can also chose the Cap type option to enhance the effect.
-If you want to learn how to use other line edit options within the Format Shape dialog box which are not explained in this tutorial, refer to our Formatting Lines (and Shape Outlines) in PowerPoint 2011 for Mac -- Weight tutorial.
+- After selecting the Dashed option, you can also chose the Cap type option to enhance the effect.
+If you want to learn how to use other line edit options within the Format Shape dialog box which are not explained in this tutorial, refer to our Formatting Outlines for Shapes (Weight/Thickness) in PowerPoint 2011 for Mac tutorial.

 - After choosing the required Dashed line style, click the OK button within the Format Shape dialog box to apply the changes to the selected line (or shape outline).
 In Figure 6 you can see that the outline of the Rectangle shape we selected earlier (refer to Figure 2 above), has a dashed style.